HenrikDK/sentinel-dashboard/ReadMe.md

 # Sentinel Dashboard

-The sentinel dashboard is meant as a lightweight tool to help .Net developers work with the output of serilogs structured json logs.
+The sentinel dashboard is meant as a lightweight tool to help developers work with the output of structured json logs (currently limited to serilog's format).

 Some developers can be reluctant to embrace [structured logging](https://www.sumologic.com/glossary/structured-logging) which is otherwise a powerfull tool to manage exceptions in a microservice architecture.
 To enable the use of structured logging using the JSON format,